akselsio/blog/_posts/2019-01-22-taka-quite-a-journey.md

 {% include image.html path="taka-quite-a-journey/gcp-outch.png" path-detail="taka-quite-a-journey/gcp-outch.png" alt="GCP is expensive" %}

 Oh yeah, that's <b>330 euros</b> from your pocket only for having a fancy orchestration for your side project.
-But at least you know how to do handle apps over Kubernetes and you made it to your day-to-day work and that's something.
+But at least you know how to handle apps over Kubernetes and you made it to your day-to-day work and that's something.

 In that price is included GCP Load balancer (ingress):